How Claim, Evidence, Reasoning Works with NGSS Standards

 The claim-evidence-reasoning model comes in the final step of both the scientific and engineering processes—forming a conclusion.

-• A claim that answers a question
+• A claim about their hypothesis (or prototype) that answers a question or solves a problem.

 Students use these practices as they create their conclusion.